alitet01/etc/README.md

 into archieve `date_from_date_till.tar.gz`
 5. Upload the archieve to AWS S3 bucket 'toggl-backup'

-* Note: while import time entries from csv backup file Toggl will set start/stop time using current timezone of user set in each record.
+* Note: at restore stage while import time entries from csv backup file Toggl will set start/stop time using current timezone of user set in each record.
+Correction must be finished manually in csv file before import to Toggl.

 ## Toggl limitations